oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 }
 {% endhighlight %}

-## The core of the language
+## The Core of _the language_

-The core of the scripting language are the enums and generate functions.
+The core of _the language_ are the enums and generate functions.
 A new enum is defined with the keyword _enum_ followed by a name.
-They are the only thing close to a data type in this language.
+They are the only thing close to a data type in _the language_.
 The body of an enum is a collection of arrays encapsuled by braces.

 Arrays are comma separated values between brackets.
 Each of these arrays contains a name which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.